arunangshu/ai-calling-agent/standalone/README.md

 ### 6. Set Up the `.env` File
-Create a file named `.env` in the root directory and open it using any text editor.
+Create a file named `.env` in the `standalone` directory and open it using any text editor.
 Set up your API keys by writing them in the following format inside the file:
 ```plaintext
 DEEPGRAM_API_KEY=<your_deepgram_api_key>
 GOOGLE_API_KEY=<your_google_api_key>